ResStump/CorrelatorAnalysis.jl/README.md

 The notebook `correlator_analysis_random.ipynb` shows the error analysis of a randomly generated meson like correlator with autocorrelation.

-The notebook `correlator_analysis.ipynb` repeats the same thing for actual data of a pion correlator.
+The notebook `correlator_analysis.ipynb` repeats the same analysis for actual data of a pion correlator.